 Amendment Act 2006 and as soon as possible after the end of every period of 5 years thereafter.

-A report on the outcome of the review will be tabled in each house of the NSW Parliament in late 2021, and subsequently published on the NSW
+A report on the outcome of the review was tabled in each house of the NSW Parliament on 26 November 2021, and subsequently published on the